Best hiking trails in Frontenac Provincial Park

 Little Salmon Lake Loop Trail

 Start the 10 kilometre trail at the west end of Big Salmon or Arab Lake.
 This moderate hiking trail takes around three to five hours to finish.
 The trail runs through the mature trees and bushes.

 Get a nice view of the park’s landscape at Moulton Gorge Valley, a steep lookout at the edge of a steep drop.
 The crystal blue waters of the lake, ponds and waterfall are also visible from the lookout.

 The Tetsmine Lake Loop from Kingsford Dam is around 10 kilometres, and takes roughly five to six hours to hike.
 This moderate trail is fairly rugged, but the trail is marked, and there are boardwalks and bridges to cross streams or damp areas easily.

 Traces of human history are evident in the park.
 Discover abandoned mica mines and a few 19th-century foundations, and McNally homesteads remain.

 This rugged loop is the longest and one of the most challenging trails in the park.
 The trail is around 21 kilometres, which is approximately an eight hour-loop.

 Expect granite ridges, ponds and marshes hiking around the lakes.

 This trail is rewarding since you can have a sweeping view of the landscape at the Mink Lake lookout, the park’s highest point.
 The lookout makes everything seem flat once you’re above the treeline of the rest of the park.

-When hiking at Frontenac park, make sure to hike only the marked routes and keep an watch on weather conditions.
+When hiking at Frontenac Park, make sure to hike only the marked routes and keep a watch on weather conditions.